Aorimn/dislocker/README.md

 afterward, once the partition is decrypted, the access to the NTFS partition will be faster.
 Another thing to think about is the size on your disk this binary needs: the same size as the volume you're trying to decrypt.
-Nethertheless, once the partition is decrypted, you can mount your file as any NTFS partition.
+Nevertheless, once the partition is decrypted, you can mount your file as any NTFS partition.